OPC-Router/helm-charts/README.md

   - [**Adding extra environment variables**](#adding-extra-environment-variables)

 ## General Information
-> The OPC Router 4 is generally structured in two parts:
-> - The Runtime
-> - Management with the user interface
->
-> The two components may run on two completely different systems.
-> To set/edit the OPC Router 4, it is connected to the OPC Router Runtime via OPC Router Management, this abstraction allows the settings to be made remotely.

 ### **What is the helm chart doing?**
 - This helm chart will allow deploying the opc router onto any kubernetes cluster.
 - There are multiple possible configurations to deploy the opc router this chart allows.